One of Our Aircraft Is Missing: Production

-To maintain an aura of authenticity, actual RAF bombers on "ops" (operations) were filmed but the aerial scene of the bombing of Stuttgart was created using a large-scale model at Riverside Studios, Hammersmith.
-The giant Wellington replica actually covered the entire studio floor and was rigged with lights and fitted for effects shots including explosions.
-On screen, the effect was striking and realistically duplicated the flight and bombing raid carried out at the start of the film.
-Much of the outdoor sequences set in the Netherlands were shot at Boston in Lincolnshire, with many of the town's landmarks visible, for example, Shodfriars Quay and the railway swing bridge.
-Notably, there is no scored music, Powell deliberately strove for "naturalism" relying on natural sounds that would be heard by the characters.
-The Dutch national anthem, Wilhelmus, is heard during the film as part of the campaign of passive resistance by the population, and the film finishes with the coat of arms of the Netherlands on screen while the opening bars of the anthem are sung by a choir.
+To maintain an aura of authenticity, actual RAF bombers on "ops" (operations) were filmed, but the aerial scene of the bombing of Stuttgart was created using a large-scale model at Riverside Studios, Hammersmith.
+The giant Wellington replica actually covered the entire studio floor and was rigged with lights and fitted for effects shots, including explosions.
+On screen, the effect realistically simulated the flight and bombing raid depicted at the start of the film.
+Much of the outdoor sequences set in the Netherlands were shot at Boston, Lincolnshire; many of the town's landmarks are shown, for example, Shodfriars Quay and the railway swing bridge.

+Notably, there is no scored music.
+Powell deliberately strove for "naturalism," relying on natural sounds that would be heard by the characters.
+The Dutch national anthem, Wilhelmus, is heard as part of the campaign of passive resistance by the population, and the film finishes with the coat of arms of the Netherlands on screen while the opening bars of the anthem are sung by a choir.

 One of Our Aircraft Is Missing was cut by 20 minutes for its original American release.

-The film was financed by British National who had also financed Contraband by the same team.
+The film was financed by British National, which had also financed Contraband by the same team.

 Reception

 Box office

-According to Kinematograph Weekly the film was one of the most popular at the British box office in 1942, after Mrs Miniver, First of the Few, How Green was My Valley, Reap the Wild Wind, Holiday Inn, Captains of the Clouds, and Sergeant York and before Hatter's Castle and Young Mr Pitt.
+According to Kinematograph Weekly the film was one of the most popular at the British box office in 1942, after Mrs. Miniver, The First of the Few, How Green was My Valley, Reap the Wild Wind, Holiday Inn, Captains of the Clouds, and Sergeant York.